luigigubello/espresso/README.md

 ## Nero In B

 Proof-of-Concept to measure the distance between two screenshots using OpenCV.
 More reliable than `sewar`'s algorithms.
+Browser emulation using Playwright.

 ### How To Use